planet-community/planet-devices-wiki-prs/wiki/Astro-boot-modes.md

-# Astro boot modes
+# Astro: boot modes

-The button combos to access the various boot modes of the Astro Slide are listed here.
+The button combinations to access the various boot modes of the Astro Slide are listed here.

-For Gemini/Cosmo boot mode button combos, see the [Bootloader page on the Gemian wiki](https://github.com/gemian/gemian/wiki/Bootloader).
+For Gemini/Cosmo boot mode button combinations, see the [Bootloader page on the Gemian wiki](https://github.com/gemian/gemian/wiki/Bootloader).

 ## Normal boot